-- 7.67.
-The variations in voltage and frequency in power supplied from the standby AC power source should be shown to be within the design basis of the connected loads and the prime mover. - 7.68.
+7.68.
+The variations in voltage and frequency in power supplied from the standby AC power source should be shown to be within the design basis of the connected loads and the prime mover.

+7.69.
 It is expected that voltage and frequency variations will remain within the range for continuous operation.
-Deviations outside the range during the loading sequence and for short time periods is permitted, if voltage and frequency is restored well before the next load is connected and if the voltage on motor terminals are sufficient for starting of the loads in each sequential step. - 7.69.
+Deviations outside the range during the loading sequence and for short time periods is permitted, if voltage and frequency is restored well before the next load is connected and if the voltage on motor terminals is sufficient for starting of the loads in each sequential step.

+7.70.
 The performance of the standby power source during sequential loading, with continuous loads that only exist during accident conditions, is normally determined by a mixture of testing and analyses.